For Student Groups

 - Measurement of X-ray spectra

 - Determination of the energy of characteristic X-ray emission from Fe, Cu, Mo and W

 - Proof of Moseley’s law

-- X-ray imaging in medicine (in full day course)
+- X-ray imaging an radiation therapy in medicine (in full day course)

 - X-ray crystallography with different techniques (Bragg-Brentano, Debye-Scherrer, Laue, in full day course)